Popkornium18/audiotag/README.md

 TRACKTOTAL: ['2']
 ```

+### Interactive

 The `interactive` subcommand interprets all given files as a single album and asks for all the necessary information.
 If the `Number of discs` value is anything greater than 1, audiotag will ask you which disk you are currently tagging.
-Otherwise the `DISCNUMBER` tag will also be set to 1. `Number of songs` is used to determine the number of leading zeroes when you use the `rename` subcommand.
+Otherwise the `DISCNUMBER` tag will also be set to 1.
+`Number of songs` is used to determine the number of leading zeros when you use the `rename` subcommand.

 ```
 $ audiotag interactive *.flac